Current position

 - Bereavement leave: there is no statutory right for employees to take bereavement leave following a death, except for parents, who can take one or two weeks’ parental bereavement leave following the death of a child from 24 weeks due to pregnancy complications until the child reaches 18.
 Paid leave in these circumstances is a day one right.

-The Employment Rights Act (ERA) will introduce certain day one rights to support working parents in respect of paternity leave, parental leave and bereavement leave.
-The proposed changes include:
+The Employment Rights Act 2025 (ERA), which received Royal Assent introduces certain day one rights to support working parents in respect of paternity leave, parental leave and bereavement leave.
+The key changes include:

-- Paternity leave: paternity leave will become a day one right for eligible employees.
-Under current ERA proposals, there will also be an option to take paternity leave after a period of shared parental leave
+- Paternity leave: paternity leave became a day one right for eligible employees from April 2026.
+Under the ERA, there is also an option to take paternity leave after a period of shared parental leave

-- Parental leave: the amount of unpaid parental leave will remain unchanged, but access to it will become a day one right for eligible employees
+- Parental leave: the amount of unpaid parental leave remains unchanged, but access to it became a day one right for eligible employees from April 2026

 Impact